Secrets of Selling Professional Services: Pencil Selling

 These presentation materials are a sort of comfort blanket.
 They provide certainty for us.
 We’ve had time in advance to think them through and perfect them.
 They look professional.

-But they also stand in the way of building a relationship with your potential client.
+But in reality, they actually stand in the way of building a relationship with your potential client.
 Of really engaging with them.

 Now I’ve nothing against maybe leaving a brochure behind after you leave.
 And maybe the odd pertinent slide (if you’ve already discussed with the client something you’re then presenting ideas on).